tonydelanuez/tonydelanuez.github.io/_posts/2017-01-15-Why-Develop-Web-Apps-in-the-MEAN-Stack?.md

 In the past, MongoDB has been criticized with regards to dropping data; some developers were very worried that it may not suit an application where transactional guarantees are needed.
 When dealing with currency or other very pertinent information, they said MongoDB was risky as there had been “cases” of MongoDB reporting a successful transaction when it didn’t go through.
 Eliot Horowitz, CTO and co-founder of MongoDB refuted these points.
 He points out that there have been some incidents but as the product is always evolving these bugs have been worked out and MongoDB remains a stable platform (HackerNews, Observer).
 I’ve included the detailed explanations of these issues in the references if these are topics of interest for you as a reader.

-## Growth/Decline Analysis of Competing Technologies
+## Growth/Decline analysis of competing technologies
 Quincy Larson, an instructor at FreeCodeCamp.com wrote a great analysis on the growth trends of web technologies from 2012 to 2016.
 In his analysis he says that large development teams are choosing to go with Node.js due to the “high performance and massive ecosystem of tools” (Larson).
 A few examples he notes of large companies making the shift to Node.js:

 >Walmart switched over to Node.js on a Black Friday, got more than 200 million visitors that day, and never went above 1% CPU.